IowaDave/Slow-That-Uno-Down/README.md

 The CPU begins to execute instructions at a 1 MHz rate.
 In fact, the whole system switches to the new clock speed.
 This includes the "General I/O Modules", which means it affects the Serial communications modules such as SPI, TWI (I2C) and USART (the ```Serial.print()``` component.)

-We will need to make changes in those modules also, if we want Serial communications.
+A program will need to make changes in those modules also, in order to use them for Serial communications.

-## The Baud Rate Generator
+## The USART Baud Rate Registers, UBRR0
 The following instructions will enable a '328 running at 1 MHz to use the ```Serial``` communications resource as implemented by the Arduino IDE.

 ```
-  Serial.begin(9600);
+  Serial.begin(9600);  // do this first,
-  UBRR0H = 0;
+  UBRR0H = 0;          // then write new values
-  UBRR0L = 12;
+  UBRR0L = 12;         // into the UBRR0 registers
 ```

 UBRR0H and UBRR0L are registers belonging to the Universal Synchronous and Asynchronous serial Receiver and Transmitter built into the ATmega328P.
 That is, the USART.